-These securities, except for the senior support security with a zero amortized cost basis, are receiving some principal and interest payments.
-Most of these transactions are passthrough structures, receiving pro rata principal and interest payments from a dedicated collateral pool for loans that are performing.
+All of these securities are receiving principal and interest payments.
+Most of these transactions are pass-through structures, receiving pro rata principal and interest payments from a dedicated collateral pool.
 The nonreceipt of interest cash flows is not expected and thus not presently considered in our discounted cash flow methodology discussed below.